 Section 202(c) of the No FEAR Act requires each agency to provide training to its employees about their protections and responsibilities under the act.
-During FY 2015, the agency updated, improved, and re-issued its Web-based training on the No FEAR Act to comply with this provision.
+During FY 2016, the agency updated, improved, and reissued its Web-based training on the No FEAR Act to comply with this provision.
 The training explains the rights, responsibilities, and remedies available to NRC employees under antidiscrimination and whistleblower protection laws.
 The NRC's training was rated as the agency's most effective online training, and OPM deemed it "best in class."
-As of February 29, 2016, 99 percent of all employees completed the training.
+Ninety-nine percent of all employees completed the training.
 New employees are required to complete the training within 90 calendar days of entering into employment.